Buzzards Bay NEP Study of Salt Marsh Migration and Loss with Sea Level Rise

 Introduction

-The Buzzards Bay National Estuary Program will utilize LiDAR data released in 2009 and 2012 to evaluate high priority sites in the Atlas of Tidally Restricted Salt Marshes in the Buzzards Bay Watershed and most of the rest of the coast, including several large unaltered salt marshes.
+The Buzzards Bay National Estuary Program will utilizes field elevation surveys and LiDAR data to conduct this analysis.
 To define the existing salt marsh boundary, we will use the regulatory definition of salt marshes under state regulations, namely the "high tide line," which is defined by the highest predicted tide of the year.
 This elevation is also referred to as the "annual high tide" and "King Tide" on our site.
-The Buzzards Bay NEP will use NOAA tidal models including a program called VDatum to calculate the precise elevation of the high tide line in each part of Buzzards Bay.
-This elevation will be applied to LiDAR digital elevation models, to delineate the existing upper boundary of the salt marsh.
-To this base conditions elevation we will add 1-, 2-, and 4-feet increases in sea level.
+The Buzzards Bay NEP used the NOAA tidal models VDatum to calculate the precise NAVD 88 elevation of each tidal datum, and used used the data to estimate the high tide line.
+This elevation is applied to LiDAR digital elevation models to delineate a shift in the tidal datum spatially with 1-, 2-, and 4-feet increases in sea level.
 This data can be used by towns, state, and federal agencies to identify and prioritize restoration sites that will meet the challenges of climate adaptation.
 Towns can also use this information to target land acquisitions, or the removal of wetlands fill and anthropogenic obstructions that will impede inland migration of salt marshes.
-Maps will be prepared, and salt marsh area expansion will be calculated.
-Below is an example of what the marsh expansion maps will look like.

 Importance of Salt Marshes